July 21, 2025 City Council Minutes

 MOUNTAIN IRON CITY COUNCIL

-Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Joe Prebeg Jr., Julia Buria and Mayor Peggy Anderson.
-Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineer; SGT Grant Toma, Sheriffs Dept. and Mark Madden, Mountain Iron Fire Chief.
+Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Bradley Gustafson, Al Stanaway, Julie Buria, and Mayor Peggy Anderson.
+Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineer; and Bryan Lindsay, City Attorney.

 - That the communications be accepted and placed on file and those requiring further action by the City Council be acted upon during their proper sequence on the agenda.

-- To authorize the payments of the bills and payroll for the period August 1-31, totaling $302,622.20 a list is attached and made a part of these minutes).
+- To authorize the payments of the bills and payroll for the period July 1-15, totaling $453,877.51 (a list is attached and made a part of these minutes).

-It was moved by Roskoski to amend the motion, to remove the bills from Parts City/Champion Auto in the amount of $535.00, from the consent agenda for separate consideration.
+It was moved by Roskoski to amend the original motion to remove the bills from Napa in the amount of $480.00 and Parts City/Champion in the amount of $314.00 from the consent agenda for separate consideration.
 The motion failed due to lack of support.

 Public Forum: